 Homework will be assigned daily.
-This may be reading, writing, communicative tasks, exercises derived from the Studio textbook or from Grammatik aktiv, learning for a quiz, or some type of oral preparation.
+This may be reading, writing, communicative tasks, exercises derived from the Vielfalt textbook or from Grammatik aktiv, studying for a quiz, or some type of oral preparation.
 The instructor can also assign individual homework for extra practice.
 It is important for students to complete all assignments on time in order to keep up with the learning progression.
-Students will be informed which of the assigned tasks will be handed in and graded, which will be corrected together with other students in class, and which will be part of the instructor's office hours (see Extra Help).